rhiannawilson/Task-Board/README.md

-# 05 Third-Party APIs: Task Board
+# Task Board Management Tool

+Task Board Management Tool

-## Your Task
+## Description

-Create a simple task board application that allows a team to manage project tasks by modifying starter code.
+This website contains a simple task board management application that allows an individual or a team to manage project tasks.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-You'll need to use the [Day.js](https://day.js.org/en/) library to work with dates.
-Be sure to read the documentation carefully and concentrate on using Day.js in the browser.
+For our date picker, we have also used the [Day.js](https://day.js.org/en/) library.

 ## User Story